 Zebroids bred from such a combination have a number of chromosomes smaller than a donkey, but higher than the zebra.
-The phenomenon of versatile number of chromosomes affects the low level of fertility in female zebroids and infertility in male zebroids.
+The phenomenon of a versatile number of chromosomes affects the low level of fertility in female zebroids and infertility in male zebroids.
 These hybrids have 54 chromosomes maximum.
 The offspring of zebroids have traits of both parents.

 Zebroids were initially bred in Africa in order to create an animal resistant to diseases transferred by tsetse flies.
 Zebras have natural immunity to these diseases (for example, nagana), while African donkeys and horses don’t.

-The hybridization of zebras and horses became popular at the beginning of 20th century, when the demand for draft horses started to decrease along with the increase in automobile production.
-For a long time, such experiments weren’t conducted, until 1990s.
+The hybridization of zebras and horses became popular at the beginning of the 20th century, when the demand for draft horses started to decrease along with the increase in automobile production.
+For a long time, such experiments weren’t conducted, until the 1990s.
 Since then, a number of zebroids have been created, that were used as draft animals or for riding, and as an attraction in zoos.

 A zebroid resembles the non-zebra parent, however, it inherits zebra stripes.
 The stripes usually don’t cover the whole body, they can occur only on legs, the back, or the neck and the head.
 If the non-zebra parent belongs to the breed with patterns (e.g. the Pinto horse, the Appaloosa, a skewbald horse), this coloration may occur in the offspring.
-In this case zebra stripes don’t occur in white areas of the body.
+In this case, zebra stripes don’t occur in white areas of the body.

 Zebroids sometimes resemble the extinct subspecies of the zebra called the quagga.
-Their appearance is a result of the combination between a zebra with a sorrel horse.
+Their appearance is a result of the combination of a zebra with a sorrel horse.
 The hybrids of a zebra and a donkey usually have stripes on the hind parts of the back and on their stomach.
 Generally speaking, the coloration of a zebroid is mostly dependent on the non-zebra parent.

-A zebroid is more effective in cooperation with human than a zebra.
+A zebroid is more effective in cooperation with humans than zebra.
 You can ride it, because the shape of its body is inherited from a horse or donkey mare.
 However, the temper of a zebroid is more similar to the zebra, therefore, it may be difficult to tame.
 It also occurs that a zebroid, similarly to a zebra, is very strong physically, but also aggressive.